Jesse Grant (1794-1873)

 - 1815 [21 yrs old] tannery owner in Deerfield, Ohio.

 - c.
 1816-1819 [22-25 yrs old] tannery co-owner with John F. Wells in Ravenna, Portage County, Ohio.
 Jesse roomed at an inn across from his tannery with an employee.
-[Owen Brown was often in Ravenna at this time]
+[Owen Brown was county commissioner in Ravenna.]

 - 1819 [25 yrs old] began courting Prudence Hall of Ravenna